pkivolowitz/CSC4730-Fall-2023/projects/p6/README.md

 Hit return to put potatos in play:
 ```

-Notice that execution is paused until you hit return.
+Notice that execution is paused by waiting for the keyboard until you
+hit return.

 ### Sleeping